Tom-Ainsworth/tu_du_/README.md

   - Users can currently Save or Reset lists, but should another user use the app, they could overwrite the original work.
 - Completed Tasks score
-  - Users get a message once they have completed a Tu_Du_, but knowing how many they have completed in total would create a positive emotional response.
+  - Currently users get a message once they have completed a Tu_Du_, but knowing how many they have completed in total would create a positive emotional response, giving an incentive to continue using the app
 - Mouse Click support
   - Currently the app relies on up/down/enter keys to choose options.
 PyInquirer does support mouseclicks, however with the options being so close together, I opted not to add this yet